Researcher Application Process

-6. BMJ paper entitled 'Cohort Profile: the Scottish Research Register SHARE.
-A register of people interested in research participation linked to NHS datasets' can be downloaded here.
+- Link to BMJ paper 'Cohort Profile: the Scottish Research Register SHARE.
+A register of people interested in research participation linked to NHS data sets’

 SHARE greatly enhances the efficiency and effectiveness of recruitment into health research projects in Scotland.
 Recruitment is a major concern for all health researchers.
 Most research projects experience some difficulty with recruitment, leading to delay, increased expense and, in some cases, project failure.

 By gaining consent to contact people that have already expressed an interest in clinical research recruitment, retention rates can be enhanced.
 The direct volunteer contact allowed by SHARE registration means that the assessment feasibility and contact process is both rapid and efficient.
 Initial studies have suggested that recruitment rates may be as high as 60% from the SHARE register.
-For details of pilot studies using SHARE click here.
+Studies using SHARE

 What is SHARE?